 Results

 Euthyroid Comparison to p-THYROSIM.
 Before simulating Hashimoto’s disease, the ThyrIMsim model was validated for euthyroid patients by setting the initial values for all immune state variables in Table 2 to zero and running the model for 30 days.
 The results of this simulation were then plotted and compared to p-Thyrosim as shown in Figure 4.
-Identical results in the two models indicate that ThyrosimIM is stable for euthyroid patients and will not switch from euthyroid to hypothyroid conditions without immune subsystem stimulation.
+Identical results in the two models indicate that ThyrIMsim is stable for euthyroid patients and will not switch from euthyroid to hypothyroid conditions without immune subsystem stimulation.
 ThyrIMsim was then run using the immune submodel parameters and initial conditions listed in Table 1 and Table 2.
 The results are plotted in Figure 5.
 (FIGURE 4-5 TO BE ADDED)

 Simulation of Steady-State Hypothyroidism.
 TODO